Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Inlined parameters are not allowed to escape the scope of the function body, meaning that they cannot be stored in variables, returned from the function or captured by other values.
 They may only be called inside the function body.

-Crossinline parameters may not be stored or returned from the function, but may be captured (for example, by [object literals][Object literals] or other non-inlined lambda litreals).
+Crossinline parameters may not be stored or returned from the function, but may be captured (for example, by [object literals][Object literals] or other non-inlined lambda literals).

 Noinline parameters may be treated as any other values.